 Yard waste is collected once a week on the same day as your garbage collection.
 Yard waste is defined as grass, weeds, leaves, tree trimming, plants, and shrubbery pruning.
 The following are requirements for yard waste collection:

-Tree limbs, brush, and shrub trimmings must be piled at the curb and must be free of other debris.
+Tree limbs and brush must be piled at the curb and must be free of other debris.

 Although the City collects grass clippings, we encourage homeowners to compost or leave grass on yards for fertilization.

 Please do not mix non-organic items (roofing tiles, scrap lumber, rocks, etc) with your yard waste.